krbarounis/NTY-bestsellers-classification-project/README.md

 ## Modeling

 I ran a variety of classification models.
 Here I have only highlighted the baseline model and the final model.
 For a look at the full set of models, refer to the "Modeling" notebook in this repo.

 In selecting a "final model," I chose to focus on accuracy score as the best measure of evaluating models.
 This is due to the fact that I view a false positive and a false negative as having equal importance.
-In the first case (false positive), the model would predict a book to be a bestseller when in fact it is not.
-In the latter case (false negative), the model would predict that a book would not be a bestseller, when in fact it was.
-From the perspective of a publishing company, the first case is a bad investment (the company would make less than expected on a particular book given the incorrect prediction that it would be a bestseller) and the second case is a missed opportunity (the company would miss out on the chance to make money on a bestselling book given the model's incorrect prediction).
+    - False positive: model would predict a book to be a bestseller when in fact it is not
+    - False negative: model would predict that a book would not be a bestseller, when in fact it was

+From the perspective of a publishing company, a false positive would become a bad investment (the company would make less than expected on a particular book given the incorrect prediction that it would be a bestseller) and a false negative is a missed opportunity (the company would miss out on the chance to make money on a bestselling book given the model's incorrect prediction).

 ### Baseline: Dummy Classifier

 I used Sklearn's Dummy Classifier (parameter for strategy was "most frequent") to create a baseline model.
 This model looks at the distibution of the data across classes and predicts each observation as the most frequent class.
 In this case, a larger proportion of the observations were non-bestsellers, so the model always predicted that a book was not a bestseller.
-As a result, the model had an accuracy score (67-68%) roughly equal to the distribution of the data by class (66% non-bestsellers) with the difference attributed to the fact that the data was split into training and testing sets, so the exact distribution varied.
+As a result, the model had an **accuracy score of 67-68%**, roughly equal to the distribution of the data by class (66% non-bestsellers) with the difference attributed to the fact that the data was split into training and testing sets, so the exact distribution varied.

 ![](/Plots/Confusion_Matrix_baseline.png)